MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing.md

 ## Cancelling Live Unit Testing test runs

 Live Unit Testing keeps running tests whenever you make any code changes.
-If a run is in progress and you make more code changes, Live Unit Testing will queue another run waiting for the first run to complete.
+If a run is in progress and you make more code changes, Live Unit Testing queues another run waiting for the first run to complete.

-Whenever you save files, Live Unit Testing will instead cancel the first run and immediately schedule the queued run instead.
-This helps with scenarios where the first run would have taken very long to complete.
+Whenever you save files, Live Unit Testing cancels the first run and immediately schedules the queued run instead.
+This helps with scenarios where the first run would have taken a long time to complete.

 ## See also